 Humane Farming Mentorship

-FACT’s new mentorship program is for beginning livestock and poultry farmers seeking personalized guidance from an experienced farmer on business strategies and animal management practices.
-It is designed for family farmers who wish to raise their animals on pasture using sustainable, humane methods.
+FACT’s mentorship program is for beginning livestock and poultry farmers seeking personalized guidance from an experienced farmer on business strategies and management practices.
+It is designed for farmers who wish to raise their animals on pasture using sustainable, humane methods.

 How does the program work?

-Farmers who are interested in participating in the program as either a mentor or mentee should complete a brief online application (due by January 31, 2018).
+Farmers who are interested in participating in the program as either a mentor or mentee should complete a brief online application.
 FACT staff members will review the submitted applications to determine eligibility.

 We will contact farmers who are interested in becoming mentees to discuss their goals for the program.
 We will also speak with farmers interested in serving as mentors about their experience and expectations.
 Mentees will then be paired with a possible mentor based on type of animal raised, geographical location, and certification (as applicable).
 Please note, FACT may not be able to accept or pair all applicants.